 In general, the Low Challenge Course is available for participants of all ages and sizes.

-All participants must fill out a “Health and Consent Form” and participants under 18 years of age must have the forms signed by a parent or legal guardian.
-Forms are due on the day of the program and are required to be allowed on the course.
+To participate in any of the Eagle’s Nest Adventure Center activities, ALL participants must fill out a Health and Consent Form.
+Participants UNDER 18 years of age must have the forms signed by a parent or legal guardian.
+Forms are due no later than the scheduled date of the activity.